ryman1/keeweb-wiki/Architecture.md

 ## KeeWeb repository layout

-Let's take a closer look on [keeweb](https://github.com/keeweb/keeweb) repository.
+Let's take a closer look at [keeweb](https://github.com/keeweb/keeweb) repository.
 It consists of the following parts:

 * `app`: application source code, both web and desktop